-How many MT4 you can run on your VPS depends on a few things.
+How many MT4 terminals you can run on your VPS depends on a few things.

 It is best to run each MT4 on a VPS as “lean” as possible.
 Run only exactly what is needed and nothing more.
 For example when using a trade copier EA such as ours (at SimpleTrader.net) that means 1 chart and 1 EA in total per MT4.
 Do not run a single indicator or EA you don’t have to.
-Hiding symbols that you know for sure you will not trade is recommended.
+Hiding symbols that you will not currently trade is the single best optimization step you can do for MT4 and is recommended.
 This will save memory and cpu usage.

 Windows Task Manager (2008)